amaranth-lang/amaranth/docs/guide.rst

 Debug printing
 ==============

 The value of any expression, or of several of them, can be printed to the terminal during simulation using the :class:`Print` statement.
-When added to the :ref:`combinatorial domain <lang-comb>`, the value of an expression is printed whenever it changes:
+When added to the :ref:`combinational domain <lang-comb>`, the value of an expression is printed whenever it changes:

 .. testcode::